google/gn-language-server/ARCHITECTURE.md

 ### Concurrency

 The server is built on `tokio` to handle multiple LSP requests concurrently without blocking.
-Shared state, such as the `DocumentStorage` and `Analyzer`, is managed safely across threads using `Arc<Mutex<T>>`.
+Shared state is managed safely across threads. `DocumentStorage` uses `Arc<Mutex<T>>`, while the `Analyzer` uses `RwLock` and fine-grained internal locking to allow concurrent analysis of multiple files.

 ### Background Indexing